gzahn/biostats_data/README.md

 #### Data from UVU alum Eli Hartung

 #### Data were collected to study the recruitment characteristics of *Arctomecon humulis*, an endangered species endemic to Washington County Utah.
 The dwarf bear poppy grows on gypsum outcrops covered in cryptobiotic crusts.
-He collected data on roughly 200 seedlings from three populations at the square foot plot and emergence point levels.
+He collected data on roughly 200 seedlings from three populations at the square foot plot and emergence point levels, from random locations within each population.

 #### Response variable is binary (TRUE/FALSE) and predictors are categorical (suitable for logistic regression?)